 Ultimately, though, the quality of the commentaries, extras, and the cut stuff is only as good as the episodes themselves.
 And, thankfully, the episodes included in Robot Chicken: Season 6 are quite good.
 Well, not as good as the first couple seasons, but every episode here does have a couple sketches that are laugh out-loud funny, be it the Chipmunk groupie one and the G.I.
 Joe go to Afghanistan one in “Crushed By A Steamroller On My 53rd Birthday,” or the “Dora The Explorer: Quinceañera Special” in “Hemlock, Gin, And Juice,” or the Castaway parody in “Punctured Jugular.”

-Which is why, as a fan of this show, you’ll want to get Robot Chicken: Season 6 just like you did the other five seasonal collections, the three Star Wars specials, and the DC Comics one: Because it was made by fans like you.
+as a fan of this show, you’ll want to get Robot Chicken: Season 6 just like you did the other five seasonal collections, the three Star Wars specials, and the DC Comics one: Because it was made by fans like you.